2017-2018 ACC Basketball Preview (Updated)

 Josh Pastnor seemed doomed to a slow and potentially painful rebuild at Georgia Tech when he took over an NIT team that had lost its top four players to graduation and had little new talent coming in.
 However, after years of players showing almost no progression under Brian Gregory, Pastnor developed three of the most improved players in the ACC, and he coached a three star prospect into a member of the conference All-freshman team.
 The Yellow Jackets' appearance in the NIT title game was a remarkable accomplishment relative to the limited talent that seemed to be available, and the program has been quickly reinvigorated and become relevant in recruiting once more.

 Pastnor eventually put the offense in the hands of senior Josh Heath last season, but he will now have no other choice than to turn to a young point guard.
 Justin Moore started during the early part of his freshman campaign, but he wasn't able to take care of the ball as well as Heath and needed to get stronger to compete in the ACC.
 He should have more weight on his 6-4 frame as a sophomore, but he will face competition from 4 star recruit Jose Alvarado.
-Alvarado is tough and aggressive at both ends of the floor, but he's limited athletically and will also need to add weight to his 6-0 frame.
-Neither player is likely to provide much more than the limited Heath this season.
-Combined with the departure of Stephens, even more of the scoring will need to come from the wings.
+Alvarado will need to add weight to his 6-0 frame, but he is tough and aggressive at both ends of the floor and is the freshman most likely to become a major contributor immediately as Josh Okogie did a season ago.
+Stephens' departure means that even more of the scoring will need to come from the wings.
 At shooting guard, Tadric Jackson's efforts were somewhat overshadowed by his teammates, but he took a giant leap forward under Pastnor.
 Although he ended the season in a shooting slump, he shot 38.3% from 3 over his first 27 games and went from shooting 38.5% overall and 27.7% from 3 as a sophomore to 44.6% and 32.5% respectively as a junior.
 At 6-2, Jackson's also bizarrely effective scoring in the paint, and has the potential to score more as a senior.
-Josh Okogie was the overachieving three star prospect; as the most important part of the team's offensive efforts, he scored 16.1 ppg. while shooting 38.4% from 3, and he used his solid 6-4, 207 pound frame to attack the basket and gather 5.4 rebounds a game.
+Okogie was the overachieving three star prospect; as the most important part of the team's offensive efforts, he scored 16.1 ppg. while shooting 38.4% from 3, and he used his solid 6-4, 207 pound frame to attack the basket and gather 5.4 rebounds a game.
 If he progresses as much as he did between his senior year of high school and freshman year at Georgia Tech, he might not be around for long.
 Pastnor added another dangerous wing scorer that will take some pressure off Jackson and Okogie in Curtis Haywood, a 6-5 4 star prospect that should be able to help on the boards as well.

 The addition of Curtis Haywood and departure of Quinton Stephens may actually help Georgia Tech become slightly more efficient at the offensive end (Stephens still didn't shoot well as a senior), but Georgia Tech won with defense last season, finishing 13th in fg% defense and 73rd in 3pt.% defense.
 Without the 6-9 pogostick Stephens playing almost the entire game, those numbers will take a hit, and the team didn't rebound very well even with him in the lineup (209th in rebounding margin).
 Barring miraculous development from Moses Wright (something that did seem to happen with Josh Okogie a year ago), the Yellow Jackets will again be fun to watch and competitive in the ACC, but Josh Pastnor and company will need to wait for another strong recruiting class or two before breaking into the NCAA Tournament.